RehabMan/OS-X-ACPI-Backlight/README.md

 ### How to Install:

 Install the kext using your favorite kext installer utility, such as Kext Wizard.
-The Debug director is for troubleshooting only, in normal "working" installs, you should install the Release version.
+The Debug directory is for troubleshooting only, in normal "working" installs, you should install the Release version.

 ### Downloads: